 In the quarter that a course is repeated, students on financial aid must register for 300 units in addition to the repeated course unless (1) a failing grade was received in a course that a student needs to meet general education requirements or requirements in their major (2) the student’s major mandates a higher grade than was previously received.

-Students may petition to enroll in a fifth course (ordinarily 500 units, although anything above 400 units constitutes a fifth course).
-Petitions may be submitted beginning in Week 1 of the quarter, together with a signed consent form from the instructor.
+Some students can enroll in a fifth course (ordinarily 500 units, although anything above 400 units constitutes a fifth course).
+A fifth course can be added starting Week 1 of the quarter during the add/drop period.
+No petition is required.
 First year students may not enroll in more than 400 units.
 Transfer students may not enroll in more than 400 units during their first quarter of enrollment in the College.
 Ordinarily students on probation may not enroll in more than 400 units.

 If certain requirements are met, advanced undergraduates may register for up to six courses in the following professional schools at the University of Chicago: Graduate School of Business, the Law School, the School of Social Service Administration, the Irving B. Harris Graduate School of Public Policy Studies, or the Toyota Technological Institute.
 Approval of a petition to the Dean of Students in the College must be received prior to the quarter of planned registration.
 For more information about requirements and registration procedures, students should consult their College Advisers.
 NOTE: Professional school courses generally do not substitute for courses in the major; and no more than four (400 units) can count toward the forty-two credits (4200 units) required in an undergraduate degree program.
 For details visit Registering for Courses.